Skip to main content

 Build a working note in plain English: what is confirmed, what is assumed, what document supports each point, and what is unresolved.

-This evidence set does not establish HMRC International Manual positions on US LLC classification, and it does not establish whether Anson applies to your specific facts.
-Treat any transparency-versus-opacity conclusion as open unless you have verified primary material outside this pack.
+Confirm HMRC International Manual positions on US LLC classification with HMRC directly, and confirm whether Anson applies to your specific facts with a qualified adviser.
+Treat any transparency-versus-opacity conclusion as open unless you have verified primary material.

 A useful check is a short paragraph titled "What is confirmed vs still unproven for my LLC classification."
 If that paragraph depends on missing documents or assumptions, the position is still open.